pynhd.network_tools#

 The entire NHDPlus dataset for CONUS (Lower 48) is downloaded from here.
 This 7.3 GB file will take a while to download, depending on your internet connection.
 The first time you run this function, the file will be downloaded and stored in the

-directory.
+./cachedirectory.
 Subsequent calls will use the cached file.
-Moreover, there are two additional dependencies required to read the file:pyogrio
+Moreover, there are two additional dependencies required to read the file:pyogrioandpy7zr.
+These dependencies can be installed usingpip install pyogrio py7zrorconda install -c conda-forge pyogrio py7zr.- Parameters:

 layer (